mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 Listing: Empty widget file.

 **Populating the view.**
 Any valid HTML can be placed in the `template` tag.
-Then, the template may be accessed from the Javascript code by querying the document, like `tangojs.web.util.getCurrentDocument().querySelector('template')`.
-Each widget instance clones this template and attaches it to is's DOM tree.
+Then, the template can be accessed from the Javascript code by querying the document, like `tangojs.web.util.getCurrentDocument().querySelector('template')`.
+Each widget instance clones this template and attaches it to its DOM tree.
 Alternatively, widgets may create layouts imperatively, using APIs like `document.createElement`.

-The widget described here will be a simple label that displays value of an attribute.
+The widget described here will be a simple label that displays the value of an attribute.
 A single `span` element will be enough to achieve this.
 This has been already appended to the `template` element.
 An `id` has been assigned to that element, but still there may be multiple instances of this widget in a single document, thanks to the encapsulation provided by the *Shadow DOM*.

 **The widget class.**
-A widget is a class, or a prototype, that extends `HTMLElement` and is registered in the browser as a custom element.
-The definition of this simple widget is shown at [@Lst:B-js-full].
+A widget is a class, or a prototype that extends `HTMLElement` and is registered in the browser as a custom element.
+The definition of this simple widget is shown on [@Lst:B-js-full].
 It is discussed in the following paragraphs.
 This code should be placed inside the `script` tag.

 ```{#lst:B-js-full .javascript .numberLines}